Cognitive Benefits of Learning a Second Language

 1. Cognition Stimulation

-When someone is bilingual, their brain is a real multitasker!
+When someone is bilingual, their brain is a natural multitasker!
 Imagine this: when they use one language, the other language doesn't just sit there quietly; it's active too!
 It's like having two languages in their mind, chatting away simultaneously.

 When we hear a word, our brain doesn't wait for the whole word to finish before trying to guess what it might be.
 It starts activating words that sound similar even before it is fully said.
 So, if you hear "can," you might also activate words like "candy" or "candle" in your mind, especially at the beginning of word recognition.